b-y-f/Lawn-Mowing-Website-Backend-2021/Progress Report.md

 **Note: Serverless**

+Explored about FaaS(function as a service)

-This week I learned more about serverless framework, which is like aws cli, a third party serverless app designed for to enable user easy and fast to configured and deploy serverless function from local into cloud
+This week I learned more about serverless framework, which is like aws cli, a third party serverless app designed for to enable user easy and fast to configured and deploy serverless function from local into cloud.